eemclaughlin/indieProject/DesignDocuments/projectPlan.md

 ## Outstanding Bugs/Refinements (Weeks 14 to 16 Mostly)
 - [x] On editRecipe, fix dropdown to show current cookbook on arrival.
-- [ ] On addCookbookManually, add ability to add picture.
 - [x] Sort the cookbooks and recipes alphabetically on the list pages.
 - [x] Many pages, add back buttons.
 - [x] On listCookbooks and listRecipes, if there are no items, print that to user.
-- [ ] On detailsCookbook, fix why NoCover image causes table to shift over.
 - [x] Create a confirmation page for adding books from GoogleBooks.
 - [x] Create a confirmation page for deleting a book or recipe.
 - [x] On addCookbookSuccess Page, fix the delete/abort button and edit button.